Book of Revelation: Oriental Orthodox

 "Christ in Glory (Pankrator)", c.
 6th–8th century AD, wall painting from the Monastery of Bawit.
 The Coptic iconography represents many elements from the Book of Revelation.

 In the Coptic Orthodox Church, Armenian Apostolic Church and Ethiopian Orthodox Tewahedo Church the whole Book of Revelation is read during Apocalypse Night after Good Friday.
 Biblically Ugo Vanni and other biblical scholars have argued that the Book of Revelation was written with the intention to be read entirely in one liturgical setting with dialogue-elements between the reader (singular) and the hearers (plural) based on Rev 1:3 and Rev 1:10.
 Beniamin Zakhary has recently shown that the structure of the reading the Book of Revelation within the Coptic rite of Apocalypse Night (this is the only biblical reading in the Coptic church with a dialogue in it, where the reader stops many times and the people respond; additionally the entire book is read in a liturgical setting that culminates with the Eucharist) shows great support for this biblical hypothesis, albeit with some notable difference.

 Additionally, the Book of Revelation permeates many liturgical prayers and iconography within the Coptic Church.

 Eschatological

+The book occupies a central place in Christian eschatology.
+Its sometimes obscure and extravagant imagery, with many allusions and numeric symbolism derived from the Old Testament, has allowed a wide variety of Christian interpretations throughout the history of Christianity.
 Most Christian interpretations fall into one or more of the following categories: